LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 Read in an Existing PDF Document
 --------------------------------

-In order to work with an existing PDF document, it must first be cast as a pdf_read object::
+In order to work with an existing PDF document, it must first be read in as a pdf_read object::

    local(old_pdf) = pdf_read('/documents/somepdf.pdf')